Justine Dupont: Personal life

 Her performance in tow-in surfing allows her to rival with the best male surfers in the discipline.
+In 2025 she placed second among the men in the Nazare Big Waves Challenge.

 Stand Up Paddle World Champion and 4X Vice World Champion in 3 different disciplines, she is considered the most versatile female surfer in the world.

 Justine is elected Chair of the ISA Athletes' Commission for the 2020 Olympic Games.

-She will also be a commentator on french TV during the 2021 olympics.
+She was also a commentator on French TV during the 2021 Olympics.

-She launched her Youtube Channel in August 2019 where she frequently posts videos to share her daily life with her fans.
+She is one of the main characters in the HBO series "100 Foot Wave".

 Surfing career

 After being crowned longboard Vice World Champion in 2007 at the age of 15, she obtained again the title of Vice World Champion in 2019.

 In 2013, Dupont became the first woman to surf the 15m Belharra in the Northern Basque Country of France.

 In 2016, she was again Vice World Champion, this time in the big waves surfing division, and a fourth title of vice world champion in 2017 in the stand up paddle division.

 In 2017, she was crowned ISA World Team Surfing Champion with the French team.

 Justine is also multiple National and European surfing and longboarding champion.
 She has accumulated 3 ISA World Team Titles with France (2013 et 2019 Longboard, 2017 Surf).

 She has repeatedly surfed waves considered as some of the biggest waves surfed in the world by a woman.

 In 2019, she is recognized as a reference in the world of surfing big waves by winning 2 trophies at the XXL Big Waves Awards.

 Justine has been elected "Chair" of the ISA Athletes' Commission for the 2020 Olympic Games.

-In February 2020, she surfed one the biggest waves ever surfed in the world.
+In February 2020, she surfed one of the biggest waves ever surfed in the world.
 She won the first-ever Nazaré Tow Challenge.

 In January 2021, in Jaws, Hawaii, she surfed the best big wave ever surfed by a woman.

+In January 2023 she surfs a gigantic wave on the mythical spot of Cortes Bank 110 miles off the coast of California.
+The wave is being measured to see if it is a new World Record for the biggest wave surfed by a woman.

 In 2023, she was one of the first women to compete in “The Eddie”.